OpenDSA/OpenDSA/RST/en/PIFLA/DFA.rst

 Some Examples
 -------------
-The algorithm for how a DFA processes a string:
+Here is the algorithm for how a DFA processes a string.

-| Start at the leftmost symbol of the string, and the machine is in the :term:`start state`
+| // Start at the leftmost symbol of the string, with the machine in the :term:`start state`
-| q = current state
+| State q = start state
-| s = current symbol on tape
+| Char s = leftmost symbol on tape
-| while (s != blank) do
+| while (s != blank) do {
 |    :math:`q = \delta(q,s)`
-|    s = next symbol to the right on tape
+|    s = next symbol to the right on the tape
+| }
 | if :math:`q \in F`
 |    then accept
 |    else reject

 Here is a detailed trace on a simple input.